nomad-coe/nomad/docs/develop/guides.md

 branches; further we run a *linter*, *pep8* checker, and *mypy* (static type checker).
 You can run `nomad qa` to run all these tests and checks before committing.

-See [git/gitlab](./gitlab.md) for more details on how to work with issues, branches, merge requests, and CI/CD.
+See [the contributing guide](./contrib.md) for more details on how to work with issues, branches, merge requests, and CI/CD.

 ## Documenting code